-You will be providing a community service in a role that is much needed in our community.
+You will be providing a community service in a role that is much needed.
 Until this program, shelters were not opened simply for snow, rain and/or wind.
-The Kitsap County Severe Weather Shelters provides places for those who have no place else to go when strong weather conditions exist.
+The Kitsap County Severe Weather Shelters provides places for those who have nowhere else to go when strong weather conditions exist.